Haparanda: The impact of the Finland-Sweden international border

+A ropeway conveyor was built across the river 1916-1917 to transfer the mail before the railway bridge.

 75,000 WWI prisoners of war were exchanged between the warring sides and 27,000,000 kg of mail, mostly from or to prisoners of war, was sorted at Haparanda.

 The nearest airports are both located on the opposite sides of the Sweden-Finland border: